uit-no/hpc-doc/help/writing-support-requests.rst

 ==================================

-Writing good support requests is not only good for the support team, it is also better for you because we have many help requests, so the easier it is to understand yours, the faster we will get to it.
+Writing good support requests is not only good for the support team, it is also better for you!
+Due to us having lots of help requests, the time to understand each problem is at a premium.
+The easier it is to understand yours, the faster we will get to it.
 Below is a list of good practices.

 Never send support requests to staff members directly